splunk-soar-connectors/videotroncmdb/release_notes/unreleased.md

 **Unreleased**
-* Releasing as a community-supported app [PAPP-21780]
+* Initial release as a community-supported app [PAPP-21780]